RickLeinecker/SeeShellsv2/api/README.md

 ### Instructions
 1. [Install Postgres](https://www.postgresqltutorial.com/install-postgresql/) and make it listenable
-2. Create the SeeShells API tables with the following SQL queries:
+2. Create the SeeShellsV2 API tables with the following SQL queries:

 | Purpose                           | SQL Command                                                                                                                                                                                                                                                                      |
 |-----------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|